CZ-NIC/mininterface/README.md

 ### `ask(text: str) -> str`
 Prompt the user to input a text.
 ### `ask_env() -> EnvInstance`
 Allow the user to edit whole configuration.
-(Previously fetched from CLI and config file by parse_env.)
+(Previously fetched from CLI and config file.)
 ### `ask_number(text: str) -> int`
 Prompt the user to input a number.
 Empty input = 0.
 ### `form(env: FormDict, title="") -> dict`